Changing Careers: Are Education Expenses Tax-Deductible?

 - Jul 3

-Changing careers is exciting but can it be tax-deductible?
-If you're investing in education to move into a new field, it’s tempting to think you can claim those costs on your tax return.
-But the ATO draws a clear line between upskilling in your current role and retraining for a new one and that line matters at tax time.
+Changing careers can be thrilling.
+However, many people wonder whether the costs associated with this shift are tax-deductible.
+If you're investing in education for a new job, it’s easy to think you can deduct those expenses on your tax return.
+However, the ATO makes it clear that there’s a significant difference between upskilling for your current job and retraining for a new one.
+Understanding this difference is crucial during tax season.

 ATO’s Take: Current Job vs. New Career

-According to the ATO, you can only claim self-education expenses if the course you’re doing:
+According to the ATO, you can only claim self-education expenses if the course you’re enrolled in:

-Maintains or improves the skills you need in your current job, and
+Maintains or enhances the skills for your current job.

-Is directly related to your current income-producing activities
+Is directly related to activities that generate your current income.

-The key question is: Are you doing this course to help you do your current job better or to leave it behind?
+The key question is: Are you enrolled in this course to improve your current job performance or to transition to a new career altogether?

 What You Can Claim (If You're Upskilling in the Same Career)

-If your course is genuinely linked to your current employment, you may be able to claim:
+When your course relates directly to your current employment, you may be able to claim the following expenses:

-Course or tuition fees (only if you’re not reimbursed)
+Course or tuition fees (provided you aren't reimbursed)

 Textbooks and stationery

-But keep in mind: you can't claim repayments on HECS-HELP or FEE-HELP loans.
-That’s a common trap.
+However, keep in mind: You cannot claim repayments for HECS-HELP or FEE-HELP loans.
+This is a common misconception and can lead to confusion.

 Real-World Case Study: Claim or No Claim?